ejbolt/Gustavus-Adolphus/README.md

   use an rsync script (base script found here: https://wiki.centos.org/HowTos/CreateLocalMirror)

 ### Ubuntu
   Use ftpsync if possible, but many Ubuntu mirrors don't sync using ftpsync, so the selection is limited.
-If you can't find a good mirror that works for you, use the custom selection for ubuntu.
+If you can't find a good mirror that works for you, use the custom option for creating an Ubuntu mirror.
+I plan to tailor the custom script for this case.

 #### What this tool does:
 ---